fongph/cs-pumpic/public/security/wp-content/plugins/simple-wp-sitemap/readme.txt

 Also supports the option to add pages to the sitemaps that aren't part of your original wordpress site.
 For instance if you create a little html file and upload to your server and want it to be included in them, it's easily done.
 You can also block pages that you don't want to be included, and much more.

-= What it does =

 So what the plugin actually does is making one sitemap.xml and one sitemap.html available directly on your site.
-These aren't actually real files that can be found in a folder or anything, instead they get generated when visited and can be found at like yourpage.com/sitemap.xml and yourpage.com/sitemap.html.
+These aren't actually real files that can be found in a folder or something, instead they get generated when visited and can be found at like yourpage.com/sitemap.xml and yourpage.com/sitemap.html.

 And yes, of course the sitemaps are mobile friendly.
 They also work well with caching plugins :)

-= Extra info =

-The sitemaps are multisite and multilanguage compatible.
-Every site gets their own sitemap, and all multilanguage urls are included in the sitemaps!

 == Installation ==

 1. 1.
 Go to the plugins page in your wordpress admin area and hit "add new".
-   2. Either search for "simple wp sitemap" and click install, or hit "upload plugin" and upload the zip file.
+   2. Either search for "simple-wp-sitemap" and click install, or hit "upload plugin" and upload the zip file.
    3. Another way is by just uploading the "simple-wp-sitemap" folder via ftp to the /wp-content/plugins/ directory.

-2. Activate the plugin and that's it, done.
-Your xml and html sitemaps will be generated when visited, and can be found at like yourpage.com/sitemap.xml and yourpage.com/sitemap.html.
+2. Activate the plugin and thats it, done.
+The two sitemaps will be generated when visited, and can be found at like yourpage.com/sitemap.xml and yourpage.com/sitemap.html.

-3. Customize the plugin and change titles or add/block pages by hitting the "Simple Wp Sitemap" option in the settings menu.
+3. Customize the plugin and add/block pages by hitting the "Simple Wp Sitemap" option in the settings menu.

 == Frequently Asked Questions ==